mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

   * Requester Pays

 * Versioning - Not enabled by default
-  * Once we delete, object would have delete marker on it, with GET operation ends up with 404.
+  * Once we delete, object would have deleted marker on it, with GET operation ends up with 404.
 But older version exist if we have enabled versioning.
 * Versioning - suspended
 * Server access logging
   * Default disabled (Enable by specifying Target bucket and Target prefix)
   * Requires LOG DELIVERY GROUP write access for the target bucket ACL to log
-  * Mangement console adds LOG DELIVERY GROUP by default when loggin is enabled.
+  * Management console adds LOG DELIVERY GROUP by default when loggin is enabled.
   * Access log will only be delivered - SSE-S3 - should be enabled and KMS is not supported
 * Static website hosting
   * Region specific end-point - HTTP only and requestor can't pay
   * Should add index document and error document
   * Redirect access to bucket
-  * By default blocked to public
+  * By default, blocked to public
   * Should we need to add policy to grant access for public
   * Policy  to access S3 bucket
       ```json